nevisdale/pipeline/README.md

-# pipeline is a golang package for building pipelines based on golang channels and generics.
+# pipeline is a golang package for pipeline building based on golang channels and generics.

 # Description
-The goal is building pipelines using handlers.
+The goal is pipeline building using handlers.

 # Example